Pre-Service Firefighter Education and Training

 Amounts listed are the total of tuition, lab and material fees, student service and auxiliary fees for the first two semesters of the 2013/2014 academic year.
 Fees are subject to change.
 For more information, refer to Fees and Financial Assistance.

-$55 for testing session; approximately $175 for York University Fitness Evaluation (on a date scheduled by Humber); and approximately $700 for firefighter-related textbooks/equipment.
-Psychology and Humanities books are extra.
+Approximately $175 for York University Fitness Evaluation (on a date scheduled by Humber) and approximately $700 for firefighter-related textbooks/equipment.
+Psychology and humanities books are extra.

 |Course Code||Course Name|

 |FPRE 101||Introduction To Fire Service|

 |FPRE 205||Role of Firefighter in the Community 2|